-In this work, we combine analytical and numerical methods to investigate different CLPTs occurring in two prototypical quantum control setups: the single- and two-qubit state preparation problem.
-First, we propose different controlled approximations for the quantum control landscape and we study to which extent they reproduce the CLPTs present in the exact landscape.
-In particular, the central object is the evolution operator, which we expand using different analytical expansions (Dyson, Magnus, and cumulants); the cost function landscape (i.e., the infidelity in the case of state-preparation or a physical observable in the case of observable optimization) is then obtained by projection onto the initial and target quantum states.
-Remarkably, the analytical expansions decouple the controlled quantum degrees of freedom from the control fields so that the general framework remains valid for arbitrary quantum systems.
-From this result, we conjecture that CLPTs are ubiquitous in optimal control, and should be found for both quantum or classical dynamical systems.
-Finally, our method treats piecewise-continuous and bang-bang protocols on equal footing: the coefficients in the landscape expansions do not depend on the family of control protocols, but the landscapes do.
+First, we propose different controlled approximations for the quantum control landscape, and analyze to what extent they reproduce the CLPTs present in the exact landscape.
+In particular, the central object is the evolution operator, which we expand using different analytical expansions (Dyson, Magnus, and cumulants); the cost function landscape (i.e., the infidelity in the case of state-preparation or a physical observable in the case of observable optimization) is then obtained via projection onto the initial and target quantum states.
+Remarkably, the analytical expansions decouple the controlled quantum degrees of freedom from the control fields; hence, the framework remains general and valid for arbitrary quantum systems.
+From this result, we conjecture that CLPTs are ubiquitous in optimal control and can arise in both quantum and classical dynamical systems.
+Finally, our method treats piecewise continuous and bang-bang protocols on equal footing: the coefficients in the landscape expansions do not depend on the family of control protocols, but the landscapes do.

 Second, we use the analytical expansion of the landscape to characterize CLPTs in single- and two-qubit setups.
-By working in the continuous protocol space, we make a precise connection between non-analytic behaviors of order parameters and structural rearrangements in the landscape.
-In particular, we keep track of optimal protocols while increasing \emph{adiabatically} the duration of the quantum evolution; this reveals CLPTs to be associated with different kinds of instabilities of the optimal protocols present in the landscape.
-This method is independent of the controlled quantum system and is an additional method to detect and characterize CLPTs.
+By working in a continuous protocol space, we make a precise connection between non-analytic behaviors of order parameters and structural rearrangements in the control landscape.
+In particular, we keep track of optimal protocols while increasing {adiabatically} the duration of the quantum evolution; this reveals CLPTs to be associated with different kinds of instabilities of the optimal protocols present in the landscape.
+The method is independent of the controlled quantum system and provides additional means to detect and characterize CLPTs.

-Third, the landscape expansions allow us to estimate analytically the critical scalings of order parameters at the quantum speed limit phase transition.
+Third, the landscape expansions allow us to estimate analytically the critical scaling behavior of order parameters at the quantum speed limit phase transition.
 To this end, we first frame the problem in the context of statistical field theory by defining an appropriate partition function.
-Then, we evaluate the partition function, defined via path integral, within a Gaussian approximation.
+Then, we evaluate the partition function, defined using a path integral, within a Gaussian approximation.